WCS-Marine/local-reef-pressures/README.md

 Run `analysis/Analysis BCU medians.R`.

 ### 2.4 Extracting pressure values for a given set of sites
 Use the function `extract_values.R` on a list of points with longitude and latitude.
-See ?extract.values for help.
+To see the documentation for this function, please load the code with `devtools::load_all()` and then look at the help file via `?extract_values`.